Submultiplicative norms and filtrations on section rings: Limiting behavior of jumping measures and geodesic rays

 \subsection{From submultiplicative filtrations to rays of submultiplicative norms}

-The main goal of this section is to prove Theorem \ref{thm_filt}.
+The main goal of this section is to provide an application of Theorem \ref{thm_char2} to the asymptotic study of submultiplicative filtrations.
 For this, on an arbitrary section ring, we associate with any submultiplicative filtration $\mathcal{F}$ a ray of submultiplicative norms.
-When this ray emanates from ${\rm{Ban}}^{\infty}(h^L_0)$ for a certain regularizable from above psh metric $h^L_0$ on $L$ and bounded $\mathcal{F}$, we obtain a geodesic ray of metrics on the line bundle through the Fubini-Study construction.
-We then compare this construction of a geodesic ray with the Bergman geodesic ray of Phong-Sturm \cite{PhongSturmTestGeodK} and Ross-Witt Nystr{\"o}m \cite{RossNystom}.
+When this ray emanates from ${\rm{Ban}}^{\infty}(h^L_0)$ for a certain regularizable from above psh metric $h^L_0$ on $L$ and bounded $\mathcal{F}$, we obtain a ray of metrics on the line bundle through the Fubini-Study construction.
+We prove that this ray of metrics is geodesic and compare it with the Bergman geodesic ray of Phong-Sturm \cite{PhongSturmTestGeodK} and Ross-Witt Nystr{\"o}m \cite{RossNystAnalTConf}.